Barlow Der Mugrdechian - Biography

 Der Mugrdechian was named in 2008 as the editor of the "Armenian Series" at The Press at California State University, Fresno.
 Armenian titled books in a variety of disciplines will be published in the Series.

-He began teaching in the Armenian Studies Program at California State University, Fresno in 1985 and he has taught courses in Armenian language, history, literature, culture, art, church and a variety of other topics on Armenia and the Armenians for the past thirty-three years.
+He began teaching in the Armenian Studies Program at California State University, Fresno in 1985 and he has taught courses in Armenian language, history, literature, culture, art, church and a variety of other topics on Armenia and the Armenians for the past thirty-four years.

 He received his M.A. and C. Philosophy degrees from UCLA, where he majored in Armenian Language and Literature through the Department of Near Eastern Languages and Literatures.